Effective Compensation Models for Employee Motivation & Retention

 While incorporating Incentive policy into their operations, organizations draw a clear picture of the components that make up their incentive compensation program.
 This includes the key performance index (KPI), experience and performance history of the salesperson, their designation and role in the organization, and the regular interval when the commission will be paid.

-Hence, a sales compensation model describes the way a salesperson will be paid their incentive compensation.
+Hence, a sales compensation model describes the compensation process steps through which a salesperson will be paid their incentive compensation.

 Let's explore these compensation models.